curl/everything-curl/curl-etiquette.md

 services, by all means go ahead, but if it's just another curl question, take it to a suitable list instead.

-#### Reply or New Mail
+#### Reply or new mail

-Please do not reply to an existing message as a short-cut to post a message to the lists.
+Please do not reply to an existing message as a shortcut to post a message to the lists.

 Many mail programs and web archivers use information within mails to keep them